michael-hoffman-26/node-ts-react/README.md

 npm run start:dev
 ```

-## Attention
+## Attention some extra notes
-Not all packages are used right now, there are some packges that we can delete
+* Not all packages are used right now, there are some packges that we can delete

-The dockerfile is not updated as well.
+* The dockerfile is not updated as well.
+* Ihave choosed to implement a simple In memory cache, so it would be easier and fast to create this project